By Sue Pulvermacher-Alt, Former Educator

 Matching kids to books of interest is what great librarians have always done.
 But a librarian isn’t always there when a child finishes a book and begins looking for the next one.How can we introduce kids to titles that may be of interest to them?
 How can we easily (and safely) open new worlds of books for our students?

-At Renaissance we believe the key is using our big data to inform suggestions and then putting those suggestions right in front of students every day.
-Our reading database includes reading records for more than 10.7 million K12 students from more than 36,000 schools worldwide.
+At Renaissance, we believe the key is using learning analytics to inform suggestions, and then putting those suggestions right in front of students every day.
+Our database includes reading records for more than 10.7 million K–12 students from more than 36,000 schools worldwide.
 That means we have:

 “Eat Ice Cream.
 Read Books.
 Be Happy.” ― Carew Papritz

-To learn more about Accelerated Reader 360, the latest version of Accelerated Reader, click here.
+To learn more about Accelerated Reader 360, click here.